Tom Brady's reported deal with the Buccaneers draws reaction from around the NFL

 Dallas Cowboys defensive end DeMarcus Lawrence and Arizona Cardinals cornerback Patrick Peterson were among the first to welcome Brady to the NFC.

-San Francisco 49ers defensive end Kendrick Bourne called Brady’s move motivation.
+San Francisco 49ers wide receiver Kendrick Bourne called Brady’s move motivation.

 Los Angeles Rams running back Todd Gurley tipped his cap to the legend who he believes is the greatest of all-time.